 Over the years, that tradition became a symbol of welcome to Mary and Joseph on their journey to Bethlehem.
 The candle was set to show strangers and that those who are part of the Irish diaspora are welcomed home.

-The ritual is also deeply connected to the Celtic and pre-Christian belief that the stranger may also be a god in disguise – you just never now and it can’t hurt to be welcoming.
+The ritual is also deeply connected to the Celtic and pre-Christian belief that the stranger may also be a god in disguise – you just never know and it can’t hurt to be welcoming.

 In 1990, President Mary Robinson famously lit a permanent candle in the window of Aras an Uachtarain.
 This she said was –

 “a reminder to all the emigrants of the Irish Diaspora that Ireland welcomed them and remembered them.

 The Wren Boy Procession

 The Wren Boy Procession takes place on St. Stephen’s Day (Boxing Day to us N. Americans) and there are parades around the country.
 This tradition is making a comeback in some urban areas and there are many legends surround the “wren boy”.

 It’s an odd celebration or commemoration – the Wren Boys dress up in old clothes, blacken their faces with coal and parade around with a dead wren (in effigy these days).
 The poor wren was hunted and killed then paraded around on a pole with a holly bush and the dead wren.

 Some say it was because during the penal times in Ireland a village was planning an attack against the British.
-A little wren however, caused a ruckus by tapping its beak on the drum and awoke the sentries who then proceeded to ward of the attack.
+A little wren, however, caused a ruckus by tapping its beak on the drum and awoke the sentries who then proceeded to ward off the attack.